owlsdepartment/ovee/docs/components.md

 }
 ```

 Notice, that we don't have to remove those listeners.
-When component is destroying, they would be automatically removed.
-If you would like to remove listener earlier, for any reason, you an do it manually by using `$off`.
+When component is being destroyed, they are automatically removed.
+If you would like to remove listener earlier, for any reason, you can do it manually by using `$off`.
 Decorator `@bind` uses `$on` internally.

 Full signature for methods `$on` and `$off`: